EnesKeremAYDIN/steam-hour-boosting/README.md

 # Setup:

+## If the account does not have Steam Guard
+* Enter the username and password of the account on lines 6 and 7 in the bot.js file.
+* Enter the sample app id list from line 13 in the bot.js file. (enter up to 32 ids!)
+* Upload to a cloud service or leave it open on your computer.

 ## If the account has Steam Guard (recommended)
 * Get Steam guard shared secret with [SDA](https://github.com/Jessecar96/SteamDesktopAuthenticator).
 (Or [Android](www.google.com/search?q=how+to+get+rooted+android+steam+guard+code), with [IOS](www.google.com/search?q=how+to+get+rooted+android+steam+guard+code)) (location: sda_folder/maFiles/<account_64_id>.maFiles)
 * Enter the username, password and shared secret the account on lines 6, 7 and 8 in the bot.js file.